Immanuel-C/IWindow/docs/src/WindowClass.md

 ...
 ```

+## Monitors Related Functions

+`IWindow::Monitor IWindow::Window::GetPrimaryMonitor()` gets the primary monitor on your computor.
+See [Monitors](./Monitor.md).

+`std::vector<IWindow::Monitor> IWindow::Window::GetAllMonitors()` gets all the available monitors.
+See [Monitors](./Monitor.md).

-`void IWindow::Window::Center()` centers the window to the center of the screen.
+`void IWindow::Window::Center(IWindow::Monitor monitor)` centers the window to the center of the monitor provided.
+See [Monitors](./Monitor.md).

-`void IWindow::Window::Fullscreen(bool fullscreen)` sets the window to fullscreen mode if true and if false centers the window and sets the windows width and height to the width and height of the window before fullscreen.
+`void IWindow::Window::Fullscreen(bool fullscreen, IWindow::Monitor monitor)` sets the window to fullscreen mode on the monitor provided if true and if false centers the window on the monitor provided and sets the windows width and height to the width and height of the window before fullscreen.
+See [Monitors](./Monitor.md).

 `bool IWindow::Window::IsFullscreen()` return true if window is fullscreen and false if not.